-Online A-Levels are becoming more and more popular with students all around the World.
+A-Levels are a UK school leavers qualification that students use for employment or Degree study.
+Usually, these courses are studied in person at a school or college and completed over 2 years.
+With the exciting developments of online learning, online A-Levels are now becoming more and more popular all around the World.
 So it’s understandable for people to be asking how online A-Levels work and how a student studying them completes them.
-In this blog we’re going to look at the different types of A-Levels you can study online, how students go about studying them and how they complete the examinations.
+In this blog we’re going to look at the different types of A-Levels you can study online.
+We will also look at how students go about studying them and how they complete the examinations.

-So first things first, what types of A-Levels are available to students to study online?
-Believe it or not, with the exception of a few subjects (such as Art or Drama), there is the option to study most A-Levels online through an online learning portal, including subjects such as A-Level Biology, Chemistry and Physics.
+So what types of A-Levels are available to students to study online?
+Believe it or not, with the exception of a few subjects (such as Art or Drama), there is the option to study most A Levels online through an online learning portal, including subjects that are sometimes classed as more tricky (the sciences).
 Even when subjects carry the requirements for practicals or coursework, you can still study them online.

 How do Online A-Levels Work?

 Online A-Levels work much in the same way as traditional ones.
 You will be studying the same syllabus and be sitting the same exams as a student at school or college.
 But, online A Levels are much more flexible in nature.
 Students have the option to fast track their studies, study when they want and study where they want.
 There is also the added benefit of being able to start your studies whenever you want.

 When you start to study the course, you will be given a learning account on an online learning system.
 Online learning systems are simply a portal through which you access your course materials and tutors all in one place.
 These portals are online and you can access them whenever you want and need, provided you have internet access.